RPetitpierre/cartographic-stylometry/README.md

     }

 ### License
-All material on this repository is licensed under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+All material on this repository is licensed under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/), except for the corpus metadata which belong to their respective conservation institutions.

 You are free to:
 * Share — copy and redistribute the material in any medium or format